symbiote/silverstripe-collab/README.md

 _lot_ of dependent modules which will be much easier managed via composer than manually installing everything!

-We find it simplest using the SilverStripe Australia base project, but it should work against any base install of SilverStripe 3.1.*.
+We find it simplest using the SilverStripe Australia base project.

 * $ `composer create-project -s dev silverstripe-australia/base mycommunity`
 * $ `composer require silverstripe-australia/ba-sis-community`